daredloco/live-controls/README.md

 ### Content
 - Livewire Control (Blade Component didn't work).
 Add it to the body of your layout or the page you want to use it.

+### Todo
+- Add timer to close window
+- Add progressbar to close window
+- Add optional text to close window with progress

 [Documentation](https://github.com/daredloco/live-controls/wiki/10.-SweetAlert2)